MediaComem/comem-archidep/ex/one-chat-room-deployment.md

 * You must install the language and database necessary to run the application, which are not the same as for the PHP todolist.
-* You must run this application as a systemd service, and make sure it restarts correctly following a server reboot.
+* You must run this application as a systemd service.
 * You must serve this application through nginx acting as a reverse proxy.
+* You must provision a TLS certificate for the application and configure nginx to use it.
 * You must set up an automated deployment via Git hooks for this application.

 Additionally:

+* The application must run in production mode (see its documentation).
+* The application must restart automatically if your server is rebooted (i.e. your systemd service must be enabled).
 * The application must be accessible **only through nginx**.
 It **must not** be exposed directly on a publicly accessible port other than 80 or 443 (in the AWS instances used in this course, the other publicly accessible ports are 22, 3000 and 3001, with port 22 being already used by SSH).
+* Clients accessing the application over HTTP must be redirected to HTTPS.

 ### The application